 When you live in the "Sunshine State," you should consider how the sun affects your eyes.
 While bright light and glare make it difficult to see on sunny days, the sun can also be a danger to your eyes.

-The eye doctors at Sevigny & Associates Eye Care in Wauchula, Arcadia and Sebring see patients with sun-related eye damage.
+The eye doctors at Sevigny & Associates Eye Care in Wauchula, Arcadia, Lake Placid and Sebring see patients with sun-related eye damage.
 Just like your skin, your eyes need protection from the sun's UV rays.
 These rays can create a variety of eye problems including snow blindness and some irreversible disorders that may threaten your ability to see.
 We are all about educating our clients